-Sorrel Drink is a tangy, spice-infused beverage that is often served at Christmas and New Year's in several parts of the Caribbean.
+Sorrel drink is a tangy beverage infused with warm spices often served at Christmastime and New Year's in several parts of the Caribbean.
+Learn how to make sorrel drink from scratch!

 There are some recipes that are so ingrained in our family traditions, we can sometimes take them for granted.
 This sorrel drink recipe is like that for me.